zulip/zulip/docs/testing/linters.md

 following checks:

 - Check Python code with pyflakes.
+- Check Python formatting with Black and isort.
 - Check JavaScript and TypeScript code with ESLint.
 - Check CSS, JavaScript, TypeScript, and YAML formatting with Prettier.
 - Check Python code for custom Zulip rules.